Jeffrey C. Lagarias, University of Michigan, Ann Arbor, Michigan

 3. This little universe is readily tiled by the simplest structures.
 The universe can be simply and readily tiled with the four hexagonal plates within the octahedron and by the tetrahedral-octahedral-tetrahedral chains.

 4. And, the universe is delightfully imperfect.
 In 1959, Frank/Kaspers discerned the 7.38 degree gap with a simple construction of five tetrahedrons (seven vertices) looking a lot like the Chrysler logo.
-We have several icosahedron models with its 20 tetrahedrons and call squishy geometry.
+We have several icosahedron models with its 20 tetrahedrons (we call it squishy geometry).
 We also call it quantum geometry (in our high school).
 Perhaps here is the opening to randomness.

 5. The Planck Length as the next big thing.
 Within computational automata we might just find the early rules that generate the infrastructures for things.
 The fermion and proton do not show up until the 66th notation or doubling.